usbarmory/interlock/README.md

 key storage path, is assigned to hold generated keys, this is automatically managed by the protocol library.

-The user registration is prompted when starting INTERLOCK, with the feature compiled in and enabled in the configuration file, and by passing the '-r' option flag.
+The user registration can be accomplished in the web interface, after logging in. using a dedicated action presented when the feature is compiled in and enabled in the configuration file.
 The registration process triggers, and prompts for, a verification code transmitted to the specified number via SMS or voice per user preference.

-**NOTE**: Any existing Signal/TextSecure registration for the specified mobile number gets invalidated and taken over by INTERLOCK.
+**NOTE**: Any existing Signal registration for the specified mobile number gets invalidated and taken over by INTERLOCK.

-A contact is represented by a file that can be regularly managed with the built-in file manager.
-The contact file stores the chat history and is used as the entry point for starting a chat with the right click menu.
+A contact is represented by a directory that can be regularly managed with the built-in file manager.
+The contact directory stores the chat history, attachments and is used as the entry point for starting a chat using the right click menu.

-The contact files must respect to the following naming scheme and are located under the top level 'textsecure/contacts' directory:
+The contact directories must respect to the following naming scheme and must be located under the top level 'signal' directory:

 ```
-<contact_name number>.textsecure # e.g. John Doe +3912345678.textsecure
+signal/$name $number # e.g. signal/John Doe +3912345678
 ```

-New contacts can be uploaded using the file manager while incoming messages for unknown contacts trigger automatic creation of a contact file with name 'Unknown' and the originating number.
+New contacts can be create using the file manager while incoming messages for unknown contacts trigger automatic creation of a contact directory with name 'Unknown' and the originating number.

 All contact files reside on the encrypted partition managed by INTERLOCK and,